Source Multiplayer Networking

 Note:Since entity interpolation is included in the equation, failing to have it on can cause undesired results.

-On a listen server you can enable sv_showimpacts 1 to see the different server and client hitboxes:
+On a listen server you can enable sv_showimpacts 1

+), right after the server confirmed the hit.
+The red hitbox shows the target position on the client where it was 100 milliseconds ago.
+Since then, the target continued to move to the left while the user command was travelling to the server.
+After the user command arrived, the server restored the target position (blue hitbox) based on the estimated command execution time.
+The server traces the shot and confirms the hit (the client sees blood effects).
 Client and server hitboxes don't exactly match because of small precision errors in time measurement.
 Even a small difference of a few milliseconds can cause an error of several inches for fast-moving objects.
 Multiplayer hit detection is not pixel perfect and has known precision limitations based on the tickrate and the speed of moving objects.
 Increasing the tickrate does improve the precision of hit detection, but also requires more CPU, memory, and bandwidth capacity for server and clients.

 The question arises, why is hit detection so complicated on the server?
 Doing the back tracking of player positions and dealing with precision errors while hit detection could be done client-side way easier and with pixel precision.
 The client would just tell the server with a "hit" message what player has been hit and where.
 We can't allow that simply because a game server can't trust the clients on such important decisions.
 Even if the client is "clean" and protected by Valve Anti-Cheat, the packets could be still modified on a 3rd machine while routed to the game server.
 These "cheat proxies" could inject "hit" messages into the network packet without being detected by VAC (a "man-in-the-middle" attack).